Ink/ThatPDF/README.md

 Plus, ThatPDF integrates with [Ink](https://inkmobility.com), so you can sign and annotate pdfs from other applications in just a few taps.
 You can also take documents from inside ThatPDF and launch them into other apps, like Evernote, Mailer, and your cloud storage.

-The full list of features is detailed in our [blog post](http://blog.inkmobility.com/post/58830177894/introducing-thatcloud-your-portal-to-your-cloud). **TODO: fix blog post link**
+The full list of features is detailed in our [blog post](http://blog.inkmobility.com/post/59031713981/thatpdf-a-simple-way-to-annotate-and-sign-pdfs).

 ThatPDF is also currently available on the [App Store](https://itunes.apple.com/us/app/thatpdf/id682246039)